davidsonz/Travel-Website/_subposts/HarryPotterLouise.md

 Happy Yule!

 WIth a very small amount of arm twisting, Louise and I decided that we simply needed to see Harry Potter Studios Tour in both summer and done up for winter.
 This time it's all done up for Christmas!
 We had a great time at the Studios with Louise; we did wand lessons and drank butterbeer<br>
 Louise (twin) and I even got to open the doors to the Great Hall.
-We won the contest of who had travelled that furthest, we just claimed New Zealand instead of Exeter, much to the disfortune of a group of Australians standing right next to us.
+We won the contest of who had travelled that furthest, we just claimed New Zealand instead of Exeter, much to the misfortune of a group of Australians standing right next to us.

 <img src="https://lh3.googleusercontent.com/Y3YCiVsT0b1PDq1ECx8VlJQhVyIqshOP0pd4S9vYDCa2Ji3pjV9vfVd6J__75PHpLXLXlHPe9edGo-SMJ67As5M3_iHtdD1W_jpbLCuaQknwehawkuqzX7ilZohLKxwP_LgIllVM3wQ=w2400" class="image1">
 <img src="https://lh3.googleusercontent.com/h2Fq2VYPMNwSrsIsJwRftiv2XniK2wjft8Q4bweFn53I2oTjaPOFdebQnO0Iq5ausl6uEXRiDl9boOsk7I4oLvDR6fDGOneR-HGmxmqAXtcJ5EmAQJRoK2hZTisw_qg2YHgK1ouuoXA=w2400" class="image1">